Health Metrics, BAU, and OKRs

-Traditional OKR advice suggests advice suggests keeping “business as usual” (BAU) work out of your OKRs.
-The idea is that OKRs should focus on big, transformative goals, not the routine stuff that happens naturally.
+Traditional OKR advice suggests keeping “business as usual” (BAU) work out of your OKRs.
+The thinking goes that OKRs are for our big, audacious, transformative goals, not the routine stuff that just has to get done or happens naturally.

-Chris McChesney, the guy behind 4DX®, talks about Wildly Important Goals® that are “really important” but won’t happen unless you change things up significantly (video clip).
+Chris McChesney, the godfather of 4DX®, talks about Wildly Important Goals® that are “really important” but won’t happen unless you change things up significantly (video clip).

 In Measure What Matters, Astro Teller, who leads Google X, says, “If you want your car to get fifty miles per gallon, fine.
 But if I tell you it has to run on a gallon of gas for five hundred miles, you have to start over.”

-I used to fully agree with this.
+In my early days of using OKRs, I fully agreed with this line of thinking.
 Focusing on game-changing outcomes forces you out of the daily grind and pushes you to set goals that feel almost impossible.
-I encouraged teams to use OKRs to shift from short-term projects to ongoing services that consistently deliver value.

 But here’s the thing: when you’re trying to use OKRs to drive broader organisational change, you often start with a mix of projects and BAU work.
 Projects usually drive innovation, while BAU is the stable engine that keeps everything running.